Textkernel

 (a) “Account” refers to the Provider-maintained record identifying the Recipient, the available Credits, and the agreed Service(s) that Recipient is authorized to use.

-(c) “Credits” refer to the currency of the Services.
+(c) “Credits” refer to the currency that can be purchased by the Recipient or an End User that is consumed by use of the Services.
 A running balance of available Credits is kept within the Account.
 In general, Credits are deducted when Recipient uses the Services, as described in https://developer.textkernel.com/tx-platform/, as such description may change from time to time.
 Credits expire either monthly (“Monthly Credits”) or annually (“Annual Credits”), unless agreed otherwise in writing.
+Credits may be region specific.

-(d) “Confidential Information” means any information that is not public knowledge that Parties designate, either in writing or orally, as confidential, or which, under the circumstances of disclosure ought to be treated as confidential.
-Confidential Information includes without limitation: software, hardware, products, services, policies and practices, Intellectual Property Rights, development and marketing plans, and financial information.
+(d) “Confidential Information” means any information that is not public knowledge that a Party designates, either in writing or orally, as confidential, or which, under the circumstances of disclosure ought to be treated as confidential.
+Confidential Information includes without limitation: software, hardware, products, services, policies and practices, intellectual property rights, development and marketing plans, and financial information.

-(e) “End User” means any individual or entity that directly (or indirectly through another user): (a) accesses or uses the Services through Recipient or by using Recipient’s credentials; or (b) otherwise accesses or uses Recipient Data.
+(e) “End User” means any individual or entity that directly (or indirectly through another End User): (i) accesses or uses the Services through Recipient or by using Recipient’s credentials; or (ii) otherwise accesses or uses Recipient Data in the Service for or on behalf of the Recipient.

-(f) “Recipient Data” refers to electronic data submitted to the Services using Recipient’s credentials provided by Provider, and the results of the Services returned to Recipient from processing any such data.
+(f) “Recipient Data” refers to electronic data submitted to the Services by or on behalf of Recipient, and the results of the Services returned to Recipient from processing any such data.

-(g) “Services” or “Service” refers to one or more of Provider’s recruitment document processing services available over the internet as described on Provider’s website, as Provider may change such services and features from time to time, in its sole discretion.
+(g) “Services” or “Service” refers to one or more of Provider’s services available over the internet as described on Provider’s website, which Provider may update, change, or remove listed services and features from time to time, in its sole discretion.

-Provider will make the Services available at specified internet URLs (“Endpoint(s)”) using credentials supplied by Provider, which Recipient must keep confidential, to be accessed by Recipient’s client software using an Application Programming Interface (API) described by Provider.
-For the avoidance of doubt, the full Endpoint and all information thereof is to be considered as Confidential Information.
+(a) Endpoints Policy.
+Provider will make the Services available at specified internet URLs (“Endpoint(s)”) using credentials supplied by Provider, which Recipient must keep confidential and secure.
+Recipient systems may access the Services using an Application Programming Interface (API) made available by Provider.
+For the avoidance of doubt, the full Endpoint and all information available at those URLs is to be considered Confidential Information.

-Deprecation Policy: Provider will attempt in good faith not to make a breaking change to its API more than one time in any rolling 12-month period; provided, however, if Recipient does not upgrade to the current version of the Services then Recipient waives any and all support from Provider as to the Services and Provider disclaims all representations and warranties otherwise applicable to such Services.
-If Provider makes a breaking change to its API, Provider will endeavour to provide a reasonable transition period in which the old API is still available for use.
-A change to an API method that does not constitute a breaking change if it adds new methods, augments existing methods with additional optional parameters (or, non-optional parameters that have default values), or augments the output to add new nodes.
+(b) Deprecation Policy.
+Support from Provider is only available for the current version of the Services and Recipient waives any claims to Support on any prior version of the Services.
+Provider disclaims all representations and warranties otherwise applicable to such Services.
+If Provider makes a breaking change to its API, Provider will endeavor to provide a reasonable transition period in which the old API is still available for use.
+A change to an API method does not constitute a breaking change if it adds new methods, augments existing methods with additional optional parameters (or non-optional parameters that have default values), or augments the output to add new nodes.

-Provider reserves the right to charge increased transaction costs (i.e., credits per API call) for use of older major versions when such older major version has been superseded by a newer major version for at least 365 days at time of cost increase, and 180 days prior notice of such increased transaction costs was communicated by Provider via an email setting forth the exact date that costs would change, and what the costs would change to.
+Provider reserves the right to charge increased transaction costs (i.e., Credits per API call) for use of older major versions when such older major version has been superseded by a newer major version for at least 365 days at time of cost increase.

-Augmentation Policy: Provider may: (i) make new applications, tools, features or functionality available from time to time through the Services and (ii) add new services to the “Services” definition from time to time (by adding them at the URL set forth under that definition), the use of which may be contingent upon Recipient’s agreement to additional terms.
-If Provider makes any new applications, tools, features or functionality available, and Recipient avails itself of such, Recipient will be deemed to have agreed to and consented to the additional terms specified by Provider.
+(c) Augmentation Policy.
+Provider may: (i) make new applications, tools, features or functionality available from time to time through the Services and (ii) add new services to the “Services” definition from time to time (by adding them at the URL set forth under that definition).
+If Provider makes any new applications, tools, features or functionality available, and Recipient avails itself of such, Recipient will be deemed to have agreed to and consented to any additional terms applicable to such new applications, tools, features or functionality.

 (a) Credits.
-Recipient will pay Provider in advance for a set number of Credits on the Services, with a defined expiration (monthly or annually), as described in any invoice or order form therefor.
+Recipient will pay Provider in advance for a set number of Credits on the Services, with a defined expiration (monthly or annually), as described in the applicable invoice or order form.
 Provider is under no obligation to refund unused Credits for any reason, nor to refund or restore Credits for any reason, but may choose to do so in its sole discretion.
-In some cases, Provider in its sole discretion will permit transactions to continue for a short period after credits have expired or been completely exhausted.
+In some cases, Provider in its sole discretion may permit transactions to continue for a short period after Credits have expired or been completely exhausted.
+Recipient agrees that it may be billed by Textkernel, its parent company Bullhorn Inc., or any of their affiliates.

 If required under applicable law, Recipient will provide Provider with applicable tax identification information that Provider may require to ensure its compliance with applicable tax regulations and authorities in applicable jurisdictions.
 Recipient will be liable to pay (or reimburse Provider for) any taxes, interest, penalties or fines arising out of any mis-declaration by the Recipient.